gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 Of course, this approach only works up to a point.
 It might be necessary to review and redesign the API once in a while to streamline it and reduce the cognitive burden.

+## "Not invented here" syndrome

+Something I observe time after time is the "not invented here" syndrome.
+This means that a developer may prefer to do her own implementation of a function or a class rather than use an existing library developed by others.
+She may want to avoid the learning curve or the code changes required to use that library, or just doesn't trust a "black box".

+Sometimes that is a wise decision.
+The overhead incurred by using yet another library to accomplish something that is in fact quite simple to implement yourself may be too high.
+It will make dependency management and deployment somewhat more complicated .
+Although [package managers](deployment.md##Package managers) are a great help in this respect, tooling is still required, and you may need to update your code if the API of the library changes.

+On the other hand, reimplementing functionality that already exists in third-party libraries is mostly not a good idea.
+You are reinventing the wheel, and you might end up with a square one.
+There may be bugs or performance issues, a lack of flexibility, and it incurs [technical debt](https://en.wikipedia.org/wiki/Technical_debt), i.e., you have to maintain that code for the rest of your software's life cycle.

+Again, you would have to try to find a healhty balance between implementing functionality yourself and using third-party libraries.
+Note that this may also have an impact on the [license](deployment.md##License)